 What Is A Line In Hockey?

-Skill plays a major part in which line a player is on, but teams must also take into account the chemistry of their lines.
-Different specialties and body types between players on a line make a team more even and ready for any type of opposition.
+Skill plays a major part in which line a player is on, but teams must also consider the chemistry of their lines.
+Different specialties and body types between players on a line make the team ready for any type of opposition.

 Can a team have six skaters on the ice at one time?

 A team can have six skaters on the ice if they pull their goalie.
-When the goalie goes to the bench, teams will put a scorer on the ice to hopefully steal a goal without letting a puck into the empty net.
-This tactic is used in dire situations when a team needs to score, or when there is a delayed penalty call because the play is called dead when the other team touches the puck, so there is not much risk.
+When the goalie goes to the bench, teams will put a scorer on the ice to hopefully score a goal without letting a puck into the empty net.
+This tactic is used in dire situations when a team needs to score quickly or when there is a delayed penalty call since the play is called dead when the other team touches the puck.

 How do hockey players know when to execute a line change?

-Line changes either happen during stoppages, which is much easier to coordinate, or in the middle of a play.
-During these fast-paced changes, coaches will have a sound or gesture to their team to signal the change.
-This reason is why the awareness and cohesiveness of a team is so crucial to success.
+Hockey players make line changes when the skaters on the ice are tired and come off or when prompted to do so by the coach.
+Line changes either happen during stoppages, which is much easier to coordinate, or in the middle of a play, which is called making a change “on the fly.”
+During these fast-paced “on the fly” changes, coaches will signal to their team to execute the line change.
+This reason is why the awareness and cohesiveness of a team are so crucial to success.

 Do teams ever mix lines in hockey?

-While this practice is not common in professional hockey, teams will still try to form different lines sometimes.
+While this practice is not common in professional hockey, teams will still try to form different lines occasionally.
 This change can happen for a few reasons.
 First, teams in a slump may try different combinations to spark life into their players and create problems for other teams because there is no film on these lines.
-Also, coaches may plug young players into different lines to teach them the different aspects of NHL hockey and to see where they mesh on the team.
+Also, coaches may plug young players into different lines to teach them the different aspects of NHL hockey and to see where they best fit on the team.

 What does the 5th line refer to in hockey?

-The 5th line is an expression referring to the fans of the home team.
-Fans can affect the game by cheering on and motivating their team or sabotage the opposing team by getting into their heads.
+The 5th line is an expression referring to the fanbase of the Columbus Blue Jackets.
+The term shows passion and support for the NHL franchise, as fans see themselves as an extension of the team.
+Fans can affect the game by cheering for and motivating their team, or distract the opposing team by getting into their heads.
 This concept is why home ice is so coveted in the Stanley Cup Playoffs.
-Being able to play potentially four home games at home rather than only three is an advantage that can turn series.